 When comparing preschool fees, the cheapest option isn't always the best value.
 Here's what separates a $600/month centre from a $1,500/month centre:

-- Educator qualifications: Are teachers ECDA-certified?
-Do they have specialized training in early childhood education?
+| Educator qualifications | Are teachers ECDA-certified?
+Do they have specialized early childhood training? |

-- Operating hours: Does the centre open early enough for your commute?
-Are there late pick-up charges?
+| Operating hours | Opens early enough for your commute?
+Late pick-up charges? |

-- Safety and hygiene: Are there CCTV cameras?
-How often are toys and surfaces sanitised?
+| Safety and hygiene | CCTV cameras?
+How often are toys and surfaces sanitised? |

 At MapleBear Jurong West, our fee reflects a Canadian bilingual curriculum, small class sizes, dedicated English and Mandarin educators, purpose-built facilities, and full-day care from 7am to 7pm — all at a price point accessible to families in Jurong West and the western corridor.